Review of English football will look at owners, finances and the role of fans | Press and Journal

 “We must capitalise on this momentum.
 Clubs are the beating heart of their local communities and this important review will help put football on a surer footing for the future where supporters’ voices are heard.”

-The review will examine the way the game is run overseas, such as Germany’s Bundesliga where teams are only allowed to take part if commercial investors hold no more than a 49% stake in their ownership, giving fans a major say in the running of their clubs.
+The review will examine the way the game is run overseas, such as Germany’s Bundesliga where teams are only allowed to take part if commercial investors hold no more than a 49 per cent stake in their ownership, giving fans a major say in the running of their clubs.

 It will examine whether the existing owners’ and directors’ tests are fit for purpose and consider whether additional criteria should be added.

-The review will examine whether oversight of foreign ownership of clubs is sufficient to protect the interests of the game.
+The review will also look at whether oversight of foreign ownership of clubs is sufficient to protect the interests of the game.

 Ms Crouch said: “Football means so much to so many people in this country and my review will be firmly focused on the fans.